How Belief Works

 The performance of a task may involve the performance of sub-tasks, with such activities therefore being sub-processes.
 And that task may itself be a sub-task, with the performance of the task therefore itself being a sub-process.
 But the performance of a task is a whole process even if that process involves sub-processes or is a sub-process, or both.

 So the performance of the cognitive task of comprehending a claim is a whole cognitive process.
+Indeed, we refer to 'the process of comprehending a claim'.

-Also, again, the completion of the cognitive process of comprehending claim X is by definition the entrance of X into our mind.
+But, again, the completion of the cognitive process of comprehending claim X is by definition the entrance of X into our mind.
 And, by definition, X exists in our mind from the beginning of the process of thinking about X. So if the process of comprehending X involved both the first process and the process of thinking about X it would actually only involve the first moment of the latter process.
 That is, the beginning of the process of thinking about X would also be the completion of the process of comprehending X.

-However, although a process can consist of two consecutive sub-processes, one process and just the beginning of another process don't together constitute a whole process.
-That is, the completion of a process is, by definition, a process ending, not beginning.
-Whereas the completion of a process involves outputting, the beginning of a process involves inputting.
+And although a process can consist of two consecutive sub-processes, one process and just the beginning of another process don't together constitute a whole process.
+That is, the completion of a process is by definition a process ending, not beginning – it involves outputting, not inputting.
+So the completion of the process of comprehending X can't even be the beginning of the process of thinking about X.

-So the process of comprehending X can't involve both the first process and the process of thinking about X, and therefore must be simply the first process.
-And the same logic applies to recalling, concluding or imagining-up a claim, which are also cognitive tasks, the performance of which is a whole cognitive process.
+Therefore the process of comprehending X can't involve both the first process and the process of thinking about X, and so must indeed be simply the first process.
+And the same logic applies to concluding, imagining-up or recalling a claim.

 However, given that the outputting of claim X from the first process is a different event from the inputting of X into the process of thinking about X, and is by definition in itself the entrance of X into our mind, which necessarily involves thinking X, we actually can't be thinking about X upon X entering our mind.
 That is, the outputting of X from the first process, and the inputting of X into the process of thinking about X, can't even be simultaneous – although, again, they can be immediately consecutive.

 And the analysis so far shows that our belief of X upon X entering our mind is due to merely that entrance, rather than the nature of the cognitive process by which X enters our mind.
-That is, that analysis shows that the entrance of X into our mind is the outputting of X from a cognitive process, and outputting can't also be inputting, and so the entrance of X into our mind can't itself be the inputting of X into the cognitive process of thinking about X, and so must consist of us thinking X, which is the mental state of believing X.
+That is, that analysis shows that the entrance of X into our mind is the outputting of X from a cognitive process, and outputting can't also be inputting, and so the entrance of X into our mind can't also be the inputting of X into the cognitive process of thinking about X, and so must consist of us thinking X, which is always the mental state of believing X.

 Even if we begin thinking about X within a fraction of a second of X entering our mind, and the content of X therefore then exists in our mind as the content of X rather than as an aspect of reality, this isn't the end of our belief of X. Again, although we can think about X while not believing X, we can also think about X while believing X.